 With respect to the territorial, economic and social impact on the local population, the Group has made regional growth part of its strategy, thus contributing to the territorial impact of its activities with respect to employment.
 Infotel is very involved in the local economy and generally applies a "nearshore" policy prioritizing national providers (or providers from nearby countries) over offshore solutions.
+The use of providers in other countries (Morocco and India) is justified by strong customer demand and the availability of IT specialists in these countries, who have become difficult to hire locally despite our best efforts.

-While Infotel may not have specific partnership projects with schools and universities, the Group is committed to a dynamic recruitment policy for young people: Infotel hires many young graduates without previous work experience, who benefit from in-house training.
+Infotel has a dynamic youth employment policy: the Group hires many young graduates without previous work experience, who benefit from in-house training.
 Infotel participates regularly in forums held by schools and universities.